HomeFAQs › Leadership & Team

 The traditional way restaurants hire servers —a job post, a 15-minute chat, and 'good vibes'— fails in 7 out of 10 hires before the 90-day mark, based on data measured across more than 180 restaurants with Masterestaurant.
 The Masterestaurant method replaces gut instinct with a structured 4-step process: a real-shift skills test, a 6-competency scorecard, and a 35-minute structured interview.
 Measured results: 90-day retention jumps from 45% to 78%, time-to-hire drops from 24 to 11 days, and the cost of a failed hire — 2.3 months of salary on average — falls by 61%.
 Diego F. Parra puts it simply: 'you don't hire people, you hire verifiable results.'

-Most restaurants still hire the same way they did 30 years ago: post the opening, get 40 applicants, interview the first 5 who showed up, and hire whoever 'feels right.'
-That decision, made in under 20 minutes, determines whether the person lasts 3 months or 3 years on the floor.
-The numbers don't lie: average server turnover across Latin America and the US hovers around 95% a year, and every exit costs between 1.8 and 3 months of salary in recruiting, onboarding, and service mistakes while the new hire learns the job.
-A restaurant with 18 servers and 95% turnover is effectively replacing its entire floor team every 12 months, bleeding between $32,000 and $54,000 a year on that line alone, before counting the drop in customer satisfaction an inexperienced server causes at the table.
+Thirty years running, restaurants have hired the same way: post the opening, get 40 applicants, talk to the first 5 who showed up, hire whoever 'feels right.'
+Nothing more.
+That call, made in under 20 minutes, decides whether the person lasts 3 months or 3 years on the floor.
+The number doesn't leave room for excuses: average server turnover across Latin America and the US hovers near 95% a year.
+Every exit runs between 1.8 and 3 months of salary between recruiting, onboarding, and the service mistakes someone still learning the job tends to make.
+A restaurant with 18 servers at that turnover rate effectively swaps out its whole floor team every 12 months.
+It bleeds between $32,000 and $54,000 a year on that line alone, before counting what an inexperienced server does to customer satisfaction at the table.

-The Masterestaurant method doesn't remove intuition, it just puts it fourth in line.
-First, it filters with an 8-minute tray test that 60% of candidates fail outright.
-Second, it scores 6 competencies (order memory, objection handling, speed, hygiene, working under pressure, complaint handling) on a 1-to-5 scale.
-Third, it runs a structured 35-minute interview with the same 9 questions for every candidate, removing the 'I liked them' bias.
-Fourth, and the step that moves the needle most, a paid 4-hour trial shift on the real floor, with real customers.
-Diego F. Parra and the Masterestaurant team have run this process across chains with 3 to 40 locations, with a consistent outcome: 90-day retention climbs from 45% to 78%, and the training cost lost to turnover drops right alongside it.
+The Masterestaurant method doesn't remove intuition: it just moves it to fourth place.
+First, an 8-minute tray test filters candidates, and 60% fail it outright.
+Second, a scorecard rates 6 competencies (order memory, objection handling, speed, hygiene, working under pressure, complaint handling) on a 1-to-5 scale.
+Third, a structured 35-minute interview runs the same 9 questions for every candidate; that fixed format is what erases the 'I liked them' bias.
+Fourth, the step that moves the needle most, a paid 4-hour trial shift on the real floor, with real customers.
+It sounds backwards: add four filters just to hire faster.
+It isn't.
+Each filter screens out someone who was going to fail anyway, so the interviews that do happen go straight to a decision.
+Diego F. Parra has run this process across chains with 3 to 40 locations.
+90-day retention climbs from 45% to 78%, and the training cost lost to turnover drops right alongside it.

-What almost nobody calculates is the hidden cost sitting between those two numbers.
-Every failed hire isn't just a recruiting expense, it's weeks of slower tables, more comped dishes, and a head server pulled off the floor to babysit someone who, statistically, has a 55% chance of quitting or being let go before day 90.
-Run that math across 6 to 10 hires a year in a mid-size restaurant and you get a payroll leak most owners never see on their P&L, because it's scattered across a dozen small line items instead of one big one.
-This is exactly the gap Diego F. Parra targets with Masterestaurant: not adding more interviews, but making each one count, with a process that produces the same decision regardless of who's sitting across the table.
+Almost nobody calculates the hidden cost sitting between those two numbers.
+A failed hire is worth far more than the recruiting expense alone: it's weeks of slower tables, more comped dishes, and a head server pulled off the floor to babysit someone with a 55% statistical chance of quitting or getting let go before day 90.
+Run that math across 6 to 10 hires a year in a mid-size restaurant and a payroll leak shows up that most owners never see on their P&L, scattered across a dozen small line items instead of one big one.
+Diego F. Parra targets exactly that gap with Masterestaurant.
+The goal isn't more interviews.
+It's a process that produces the same decision no matter who's sitting across the table.

 Side-by-side comparison